Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 University of Missouri Department of Anesthesiology is seeking additional CRNAs to join their dynamic

-other colleges, Columbia is an educational center with an eclectic feel.
+Columbia is an educational center with an eclectic feel.
 It serves as a medical, technological and cultural base for central Missouri.
 Columbia's non-student population is around 120,000.
-Columbia
+Columbia is well known

 CRNA: Lexington Medical Center, Columbia, South Carolina